programB/astronvim_config/README.md

 # What is it?

 This is my personal Neovim configuration based on the official starter template of the fantastic AstroNvim distribution.
-Below are the steps to start your own customization.
-You can also clone me repo if like, just be sure to have a backup ;-)
+Below are the steps needed to start your own customization.

 # AstroNvim Template